zinwang/quark-script/CWE-117/README.md

----
-title: Detect CWE-117 in Android Application (allsafe.apk)
+# Detect CWE-117 in Android Application (allsafe.apk)
----

 This scenario seeks to find **Improper Output Neutralization for Logs**.
 See [CWE-117](https://cwe.mitre.org/data/definitions/117.html) for more